Too Many Emails, Not Enough Time: 9 Proven Solutions for 2026

 | Email Templates | 1-2 hours | Easy | Medium |

-Potential total time savings: 10-15 hours per week
+Potential total time savings: 10-15 hours per week.

 Conclusion

 Ready to eliminate email overwhelm?
 Start with AI-powered newsletter digests and reclaim 10+ hours every week.
+Every digest is generated from your own newsletters and RSS feeds, delivered on your schedule, and formatted for quick scanning on any device.

-Start Free Trial →FAQs
+Start Free Trial โ

 How much time does the average person spend on email?

-What's the fastest way to reduce email overload?
+What is the fastest way to reduce email overload?

 Should I check email first thing in the morning?